-But the scientific community has more granular definition of self-compassion that contains 3 essential components.
+But the scientific community has a more granular definition of self-compassion that contains three essential components.
 Practicing self-compassion requires these three elements:

 1. Mindfulness - If we want to comfort ourselves and do better next time, we need to first acknowledge that we’re suffering or that we did something crappy.
 It’s OK to make mistakes and fail, but we need to face our feelings and behaviors if we want to improve.

 Our minds can do some impressive gymnastics to repress pain or externalize blame for something we’ve done.
 Self-compassion encourages us to face ourselves in a less critical way, so we can really change for the better.

 Management requires awareness, so mindfulness is a necessary component of practicing self-compassion.